E

 This collared dove, Streptopelia decaocto, is similar to several other doves with collars or rings on their necks.
 The European turtle dove, Streptopelia turtur, and the Barbary dove, Streptopelia risoria, are in the same genus.

 The expansion of the Eurasian collared dove is concerning because it is an aggressive competitor and highly territorial.
 After being introduced in the Bahamas in 1970, the dove took up residence all over the Caribbean and throughout much of North America and Central America.
-As of 2020, it had made its way to the border of South America with no signs of stopping.
+As of 2026, the Eurasian collared dove has reached Trinidad and Tobago and is being monitored for potential expansion into South America.

 Incredible Eurasian Collared Dove Facts